wdporter/i-am-that-vuepress/69-transiency-is-proof-of-unreality/readme.md

 **Q:**&ensp;I am physically and mentally at peace.
 What more do I need?

 **M:**&ensp;Yours may not be the ultimate state.
 You will recognise that you have returned to your natural state by a complete absence of all desire and fear.
-After all, at the root of all desire and fear is the feeling of not being what you are.
+After all, at the root of all desire and fear is the feeling of not beïng what you are.
 Just as a dislocated joint causes pain only as long as it is out of shape and is forgotten as soon as it is set right, so is all self-concern a symptom of mental distortion which disappears as soon as one is in the normal state.

 **Q:**&ensp;Yes, but what is the *sadhana* for achieving the natural state?